-- Reuse your family's food scraps by building a composting bin.
+- Reuse your family's food scraps by building a composing bin.

 - Create a survey on what other youth think and feel about today’s environmental issues.
 Tweet your friends and keep a tally.
 Report the results.

 - Create an original piece of artwork using natural objects.
 Explain how the objects are connected.